 Whatever is worth doing at all is worth doing well.
 Philip Stanhope, 4th Earl of Chesterfield worth Change image and share on social

-In those days he was wiser than he is now - he used frequently to take my advice.
-Philip Stanhope, 4th Earl of Chesterfield advicedayfrequently Change image and share on social
+The more one works, the more willing one is to work.
+Philip Stanhope, 4th Earl of Chesterfield work Change image and share on social